sudarkoff/sudarkoff.github.com/_posts/2010-05-29-cherry-garcia-ice-cream.markdown

+---
-Title: Cherry Garcia ice cream
+title: Cherry Garcia ice cream
-Author: George Sudarkoff
-Date: Sat, 29 May 2010 21:44:00 +0000
+layout: post
+category: general
+tags: []
+---
+{% include JB/setup %}

 I made this recipe a number of times and the results are always excellent!